 These big, rectangular tiles are one of the most popular and fast-selling floor tiles on the market, as they have a look that is considered by many to be more sophisticated than 12-inch square tiles.
 Often they are found in linen-look textures.

-Tile of this format is most often used for flooring, but it can be used for walls in larger spaces.
+Tiles of this size are most often used for flooring but can also be used for walls in larger spaces.

-Materials commonly used in this format are ceramic, porcelain, and stone.Continue to 9 of 9 below.
+Materials commonly used in 12-inch by 24-inch tile are ceramic, porcelain, and stone.Continue to 9 of 9 below.

 09 of 09

 Tile that is 24 inches square is the biggest tile you will find on the residential consumer market.
 These tiles are so large that they lend a grand, stately look to many residences.

 This tile is almost always used as floor tile.
 One advantage of these super-large format tiles is that, as an installer, you have fewer tiles to lay.
 Yet the tiles you lay must be laid with ultimate precision.